daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 # The pitch

-Gutenberg looks at the editor as more than a content field, revisiting a layout that has been largely unchanged for almost a decade.This allows us to holistically design a modern editing experience and build a foundation for things to come.
+Gutenberg looks at the editor as more than a content field, revisiting a layout that has been largely unchanged for almost a decade.
+This allows us to holistically design a modern editing experience and build a foundation for things to come.

 ## [fit] 👍👍👍👍👍👍👍👍👍👍👍👍

 ---

-# The reality...
+# The reception...

 ![inline](assets/1stars.png)